Philadelphia Spirit

 The Philadelphia Spirit was a United States Basketball League team that played from 1991 to 1992 at Holy Family University in Northeast Philadelphia.

+History

-In 1991, they finished first in the league, with a 15–5 record.
+In 1991, they finished first in the league with a 15–5 record.
 They beat the Miami Tropics in the league's finals, winning the championship.
 The team was coached by Bill Lange, a New Jersey high school coach, who was named USBL Coach of the Year.
 In 1992, they again finished first in the league, with a 21–5 record.
 They played in that year's league finals as well.
 However, they lost by two points to archrival, the Miami Tropics.
 They disbanded following that season.

 Notable players are Michael Anderson, Tim Legler and Marques Bragg.
+In January 2023 the players gathered together in a reunion to remember and celebrate the club's first trophy back in 1991.

+The club was re-founded in 2015 and it joined ABA.